Dizzybelle/Project-1/README.md

 format of the data, each group member cleaned the part of the data that they were using.
 The five questions we answered are:

       Do more injuries occur when the speed limit is higher?
-      What make of car is most likely to get into a crash?
-      What percent of crashses was the driver at fault?
-      What time of day do the most crashes occur?
+(Brian) What make of car is most likely to get into a crash?
+(Izzy) What percent of crashses was the driver at fault?
+(Tia) What time of day do the most crashes occur?
+(Matthew) What is the most frequent driver distraction?
+(Jules)
-      Is there a time of day when drivers are more distracted?

 Ananlysis of the results for each question: